mateuszroth/blog/source/_posts/Software-Engineering-notes.md

 Write a code like someone after you who you don't know would read the code.

+Well written code is easy to maintain, easy to test, very cohesive, decoupled and redable.

 * readability / understandability (czytelność, zrozumiałość) vs obscurity (zaciemnienie)
-* readable and concise code - czytelny i zwięzły kod
+* clean, readable and concise code - czysty, czytelny, zwięzły kod
 * complexity (złożoność)
 * maintainability (utrzymywalność)
 * reliability / testability (niezawodność, testowalność)
-* reusability
+* reusability - decoupled and reusable code is preferred
+* coupling and code interdependence
 * performance
 * [https://en.wikipedia.org/wiki/No_Silver_Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet) essential vs accident complexity
 * robustness - the ability of a computer system to cope with errors during execution and cope with erroneous input
-* coupling and code interdependence
 * concise vs explicit
 * **abstractions are bad**